You will be logged off in seconds due to inactivity and risk losing your quote. Click here to continue using this web page.

 What add-on policies can I combine with my Professional Indemnity cover?

-As a self-employed tradesperson, there are a few policies that you’d benefit from having in place alongside your Professional Indemnity cover.
+As a self-employed tradesperson, there are a few policies that you’d likely benefit from having in place alongside your Professional Indemnity Insurance.

 These include:

-Income Protection Insurance - As a self-employed worker, you have no protection in place should you fall ill, or become injured and unable to work.
-Income Protection Insurance is another must-have for any tradesperson, as it will give you the financial means to keep your home and business ticking over while you recover.
-This is usually in the form of a monthly pay-out – a total lifesaver while you’re laid up unable to earn.
+Income Protection Cover - As a self-employed worker, you likely have no protection in place should you become sick or suffer an injury that means you cannot continue to work.
+Income Protection Cover will give you the financial security to keep your home and business ticking over while you take the time needed to recover.
+This comes in the form of a monthly pay-out – an absolute lifesaver while you’re unable to earn.

 LIKE WHAT YOU SEE?